kubeflow/website/content/en/docs/components/pipelines/pipelines-quickstart.md

       alt="XGBoost results on the pipelines UI"
       class="mt-3 mb-3 border border-info rounded">

-You can find the source code for the XGBoost training sample in the [Kubeflow Pipelines repo](https://github.com/kubeflow/pipelines/tree/master/samples/core/xgboost_training_cm).
+You can find the source code for the **XGBoost - Iterative model training** demo in the [Kubeflow Pipelines repo](https://github.com/kubeflow/pipelines/tree/master/samples/core/xgboost_training_cm).